gojek/proctor/proctord/README.md

 ### proctord

-* `proctord` is the heart of the automation framework.
-It is a long-running background process that answers requests for services
+* `proctord` is the heart of the automation orchestrator
-* It takes care of executing jobs and maintaining their configuration
+* It is a web service that handles management and execution of procs

 ### Dev environment setup